Welcome To The Divide

 that is not my true intent.
 I’m merely fledgling to find a way to convey

-tome.
-Every choice, including the choice to turn to the long dead art of
+including the decision to turn to the long dead art of writing, has been made

-writing has been made for this solitary reason, and I must apologize if such
+for this solitary reason, and I must apologize if such reasoning remains

 I do hope